scrapinghub/web-poet/docs/intro/from-ground-up.rst

-For example, web-poet + Scrapy integration package (scrapy-poet_) may inspect a WebPage subclass you defined, figure out it needs :class:`~.ResponseData` and nothing else, fetch scrapy's TextResponse, create ``ResponseData`` instance from it, create your Page Object instance, and pass it to a spider callback.
+For example, web-poet + Scrapy integration package (scrapy-poet_) may inspect a WebPage subclass you defined, figure out it needs :class:`~.HttpResponse` and nothing else, fetch scrapy's TextResponse, create ``HttpResponse`` instance from it, create your Page Object instance, and pass it to a spider callback.

 Finally, the Developer's role is to: